Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 The Rating of Allies represents both the scale and influence of the
 ally: Rating 1 would be a competent, but still mortal--guard.
 Rating 3 would be an Exalt or a medium spanning organization.
-Rating 5 would be a high-ratinging God or an organization such as the Guild.
+Rating 5 would be a high-rating God or an organization such as the Guild.

 ### Artifact (2-5)